CLXNetworks/js-api/README.md

 If you would like to review the tests and how they work feel free to look around in **tests.js**.
 The file should be documented and by using the QUnits documentation aswell as looking through the
 **ClxApi.js** file in the *src* folder you should be able to figure out how everyone works pretty well.

+## Future implementations

+* More methods.
+* Improved fallback.

+## Requirements

+Because of how limited CORS is with using basic authentication this wrapper unfortunately won't work unless your using is using either FF 3.5+, Safari 4, IE8+ or any newer Chrome version.
+This will hopefully be fixed later on.

 ## Licence

 Licence information to come later.